I was listening to my husband and scrolling Instagram. At least that’s what I thought I was doing.

 I looked at the love of my life and realized that I was completely ignoring him.

 And for what?
 Nothing!
 The void of meaningless scrolling.

-That’s when I decided to that I was going to take time to listen.
+That’s when I decided to that I was going to take time to listen, to actually be present.
 It was time to put real effort into being a better listener.

 Why Is It So Hard to Take Time to Listen?

 Let me make one thing clear.
 I’m not the only one in our relationship that has been guilty of “phubbing” (phone snubbing).
 My husband has “listened” while scrolling his phone plenty of times.
 So have my parents, and probably everyone else I know.